Ella Ballentine: Career

 In 2019 Ballentine plays the lead, Jackie in Nicole Dorsey's Black Conflux (2019) with Ryan McDonald as her co-lead.
 Stephan Dalton of The Hollywood Reporter praised Ballentine's "luminous acting".

-In 2021 Hallmark Movies & Mysteries cast Ballentine as Gemma, as one of the leads in their television movie Rise and Shine Benedict Stones, based on Phaedra Patrick's book.
+In 2021 Hallmark Movies & Mysteries cast Ballentine as Gemma, as one of the leads in their television movie Rise and Shine Benedict Stone, based on author Phaedra Patrick's novel of the same name.